 Surveys showed that an elected convention was the popular choice to draft a new constitution.
 But I believed it was more important to draft a constitution and submit it for ratification in the shortest time possible, and hold elections immediately.
 The people and the army needed a full elected government and a constitution around which to rally in defense of freedom.

-I could have made things easier for myself if I had allowed the Executive to influence the decisions of constitutional commissions.
+I could have made things easier for myself if I had allowed the executive to influence the decisions of constitutional commissions.
 I might have spared myself deep embarrassments by interfering with the judgments of the courts.
 But I uphold the independence of these bodies.
-I am convinced it is in all our best interest to respect an independence that may thwart the government’s will from time to time -but is yet our best assurance of justice when we will need justice most.
+I am convinced it is in all our best interest to respect an independence that may thwart the government’s will from time to time—but is yet our best assurance of justice when we will need justice most.
+[Applause]

 I could have done the popular thing in the last administration, and arranged a nicer retirement for myself.
-But my instructions to PNB, OBP, GSIS, SSS and Landbank were explicit: no behest loans, and no special favors whether to relative, friend or political supporter.
-This accounts for their sterling performance, for the unprecedented public faith in their competence and integrity, and for the incalculable contribution, particularly of PNB and the Landbank, to the development of cooperatives and the financing of small and medium enterprises, wherein lies the strongest hope of progress in these times.
+But my instructions to PNB, DBP, GSIS, SSS, and Land Bank were explicit: no behest loans, and no special favors [applause] whether to relative, friend, or political supporter.
+This accounts for their sterling performance, for the unprecedented public faith in their competence and integrity, and for the incalculable contribution, particularly of PNB and the Land Bank, to the development of cooperatives and the financing of small and medium enterprises, wherein lies the strongest hope of progress in these times.

 We can roll back prices at the drop of a hat and spare ourselves all the aggravation, but we learned that hasty rollbacks exacted a heavier, long-term cost on the economy, and, ultimately, on the people, than they had saved.